mihayounas/javascript-project2-game/README.md

 * html 1 error - of empty heading.
 ![empty-heading-resolved](/assets/images/error.png)
 * Favicon icon not loading into the console - fixed- the icon could not be found because of the name so renaming it fixed the error .

-    ## Future Features :
-   Brain Wizzz website will be definetly updated in the future with following :
-   * Multiple player option will be added;
-   * Performance stars will be added;
-   * Best score and best time will be also added to the game
-   * Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.

     ## Additional Testing
 ### Lighthouse
 The website was tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools to test each of the pages for: